-As we can see, the interiors are totally focused on the driver.
+As we can see, the interior is totally focused on the driver.
 Dominating the cockpit are multiple screens angled towards the driver, which Borgogno calls a “vanishing point” concept.
 The left screen controls dynamics and performance, while the right screen controlling media and navigation.
 Lower down are rotary controls that change drive mode settings and transmission controls, left and right, respectively.

 Since Pininfarina is building only 150 units, buyers will have almost endless opportunities to personalize with materials and colour.

-Pininfarina’s battery pack partner is Rimac Automobili, who have created a T-shaped lithium-manganese-nickel liquid-cooled 120 kWh battery pack for Battista’s four electric motors, one per wheel, producing a total of 1,900 hp and 2,300 Nm of torque.
-Four motors means torque vectoring is easy.
-Driver will have access to 5 driving modes.
+Pininfarina’s battery pack partner is Rimac Automobili, who have created a T-shaped lithium-manganese-nickel liquid-cooled 120 kWh battery pack for Battista’s four electric motors, one per wheel, producing a total of 1,417 kW (1,900 bhp) and 2,300 Nm (1,696 lb-ft) of torque.
+Four motors suggest that the torque vectoring is easy.
+The driver will have access to 5 driving modes.

-The range is estimated to be around 450 km, and the battery is DC fast charging capable.
-As for the performance, Pininfarina claims a 0 – 100 km/h sprint time of less than 2.0 seconds and a top speed of over 350 km/h.
-Stopping power comes from carbon-ceramic discs measuring 390 mm (front and rear), with 6-piston calipers.
+The range is estimated to be around 450 km (280 mi), and the battery is DC fast charging capable.
+As for the performance, Pininfarina claims a 0-100 km/h (62 mph) sprint time of less than 2.0 seconds and a top speed of over 350 km/h (217 mph).
+Stopping power comes from carbon-ceramic discs measuring 390 mm (front and rear) with 6-piston calipers.

 A full carbon monocoque, bonded carbon roof, rear carbon subframe with crash structures of carbon fibre and aluminum, and a full carbon body tells us that the car is made of little else than carbon.